suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.Version.RevisionOffset

-The starting value of the revision counter.
+The starting value offset of the revision counter.
 Only used if versionType is not None.
 The default value is **0**.

 ### Carpenter.Version.Revision

 The number of times the project has been built by this pipeline.
 This value is determined during pipeline execution.

 ### Carpenter.Version.Major